MJoergen/nexys4ddr/dyoc/ep4_-_Hexadecimal/README.md

 moved to a new file vga/font.vhd.
 The interface in lines 7-18 is similar to a memory interface, except there are no signals to write to the memory, and there is no clock input.
-This means this memory is entirely combinatorial, and the synthesis tool can not used the built-in Block RAMs.
+This means this memory is entirely combinatorial, and the synthesis tool can not use the built-in Block RAMs.
 Lines 12-13 translate to the address of the memory, and lines 15-16 translate to the contents of the memory at the selected address.
 This will provide the bitmap associated with the current character.

-The command hread() in line 37 of vga/font.vbhd reads an entire line of hexadecimal digits.
+The command hread() in line 37 of vga/font.vhd reads an entire line of hexadecimal digits.

 The file name containing the font is passed as a generic in line 9 of vga/font.vhd.

-Notice that line 51 in vga/font.vhd (reading the font data) is similar to line 60 in mem/mem.vhd (reading from memory).
-This is no coincidence, and by looking at the interface of the font block, the character input can be regarded as a memory address, and the bitmap output can be regarded as the memory data.
-In a later episode we'll make use of this similarity and implement the font data into a RAM that the CPU can read from and write to.
+Notice that line 51 in vga/font.vhd (reading the font data) is similar to line 60 in mem/mem.vhd (reading from memory), except that here it is not in a clocked process.
+In a later episode we'll change the font implementation into a RAM that the CPU can read from and write to.
 This will enable the program running on the CPU to update the character font.

 ## Showing hexadecimal digits.

-Lines 86-88 in vga/digits.vhd have changed to read four bits at a time from the input data.
+Lines 111-113 in vga/digits.vhd have changed to read four bits at a time from the input data.
 This is because a single hexadecimal digit consists of four bits.

-The ASCII code is calculated in lines 95-96.
+The ASCII code is calculated in lines 120-121.

-Line 117 has been changed, because of the way the font is stored in the text file.
+Line 142 has been changed, because of the way the font is stored in the text file.
 In the previous episode, the MSB of the font data corresponded to the left most pixel.
 But in the font data copied from the above web page, the MSB is the right most pixel.
-To be consistent, the font data should be changed (and that can easily be done by a small separate program), but I decided this extra processing was annoying.
+To be consistent, the font data should have been changed (and that can easily be done by a small separate program), but I decided this extra processing was annoying.

-Line 136 has been changed, to reflect that there are now only six characters displayed on the screen.
+Line 161 has been changed, to reflect that there are now only six characters displayed on the screen.

 And that is it!
 We are now in a position where we can display data on the screen